AsociacionDrupalES/AED/modules/contrib/blazy/README.txt

 UPDATE SOP:
 Visit any of the following URLs when updating Blazy, or its related modules.
+Please ignore any documentation if already aware of Drupal site building.
+This is for the sake of completed documentation for those who may need it.

 1. /admin/config/development/performance
   Unless an update is required, clearing cache should fix most issues.

   o Hit "Clear all caches" button once the new Blazy in place. o Regenerate CSS and JS as the latest fixes may contain changes to the assets.
+    Ignore below if you are aware, and found no asset changes from commits.
+    Normally clearing cache suffices when no asset changes are found.
+    - Uncheck CSS and JS aggregation options under Bandwidth optimization.
+    - Save.
+    - [Ignorable] See one of Blazy related pages if display is expected.
+    - [Ignorable] Only clear cache if needed.
+    - Check both options again.
+    - Save again.
+    - [Ignorable] Press F5, or CMD/ CTRL + R to refresh browser cache if needed.

 2. /admin/reports/status
   Check for any pending update, and run /update.php from the brower address bar.

 3. If Twig templates are customized, compare against the latest.

+PROGRAMATICALLY
+See blazy.api.php for details.

 PERFORMANCE TIPS:
 o If breakpoints provided with tons of images, using image styles with ANY crop